mvlg/mvlg.github.io/index.md

 **Articles**

+* "Biotechnics and Politics.
+A Genealogy of Nonhuman Technology" (with Marco Tamborini).
+Forthcoming in _History of Science_.
 * "The Origins of Art around 1900.
 Gesture, Drawing, and the Ethnographic Imagination." <u>Res: Anthropology and aesthetics</u>, Volume 77-78 (2022), 15–30.
 * "Introduction: Race and Landscape in Nazi Germany." <u>Zeitschrift für Kunstgeschichte</u> 85, no. 3 (2022), 289–308.
 * "Zwischensphären.
 Helmuth Plessners und Frederik Buytendijks ökologische Phänomenologie des Ausdrucks." _Ökologien des Ausdrucks_, ed.
 Matthew Vollgraff and Frank Fehrenbach (Berlin/Boston: De Gruyter, 2022), 57–88.